GofarP/GofarP/README.md

 👨‍💻 I'm a developer with a passion for building web, mobile, IoT, and robotics solutions.
 💡 I like to create systems that can communicate with each other using APIs.
 💼 Currently working as Web & IoT Developer at PT.
 Ghimli Indonesia
-🔬 Currently learning: React, React Native, ASP.NET & C#
+🔬 Currently learning: React Native.

 ---